-Trump's 2019 Super Bowl Plans Included At Least One Round Of Golf With A Top Cabinet Member
+Trump's 2019 Super Bowl Plans Included At Least One Round Of Golf At Mar-A-Lago

 Before rooting for New England Patriots quarterback Tom Brady, President Donald Trump's 2019 Super Bowl weekend plans included golf — and lots of it.
 Trump played golf with legendary players Jack Nicklaus and Tiger Woods on Saturday, before going out for another round with acting chief of staff Mick Mulvaney on Sunday, according to The Hill.